aruntemme/gpt-crawler-python/README.md

-# OctoBotCrawler
+# GPTCrawler

-🚀 **OctoBotCrawler** - A Python alternative to the [**GPT Crawler by Builder.io**](https://github.com/BuilderIO/gpt-crawler)! 🔍🕸️ Built with FastAPI, Redis, and RQ workers, it's designed for scalable web crawling with concurrent page processing! 🐍✨
+🚀 **GPTCrawler** - A Python alternative to the [**GPT Crawler by Builder.io**](https://github.com/BuilderIO/gpt-crawler)! 🔍🕸️ Built with FastAPI, Redis, and RQ workers, it's designed for scalable web crawling with concurrent page processing! 🐍✨

 ## Features
 - **Unique Job Identifiers:** Utilizes UUIDs to ensure each crawl job is uniquely identifiable, preventing output file overwrites.